 Some couples do not want to use the IUD because they incorrectly believe that the IUD will cause inconvenience during sex, pain for the male partner because the strings will hurt the penis, or that using the IUD causes discomfort and pain for the woman during sex.

-Fact: it affects your sexual pleasure: it will make you more relaxed about unintended pregnancies and enjoy sex even more!
+Fact: It might make you more relaxed about unintended pregnancies and enjoy sex even more!

 There is no reason why an IUD should negatively affect sexual pleasure.
 On the contrary, being free from fear of pregnancy may allow both partners, especially the woman, to enjoy their sexual life.